jopemachine-arvis/arvis/documents/plugin-intro.md

 * Because `plugin` is loaded when Arvis window shows up, `plugin` is much faster than `workflow`.

 * `plugin` has cannot define `action` in json file unlike `workflow`

+* You can use async await statement in plugin, but do not recommend to put heavy asynchronous logic in the `plugin`.